 You see, whatever judgment is made at the time – things seem reluctant to stay the same.
 As I say elsewhere, Gregory Bateson, one leader of the Systemic schools, once had something sensible to say about that: specifically: “A man walking is never in balance, but always correcting for imbalance.”

-It helps to notice those changes as they happen.
-Some of us are better at ‘just noticing; one of the first safe experiments I ask my own clients to try out.
+It helps to notice the everyday changes as they happen.
+Some of us are better at ‘just noticing‘ – that’s one of the first safe experiments I ask my own clients to try out.

 The parallel processes